 Increased potential side effects of Concerta

-Drinking alcohol may add to potential side effects of Concerta.
-Potential side effects include:
+Drinking alcohol may add to the potential side effects of Concerta.
+These side effects include:

 - dry mouth